September 17, 2025

 Importance of Checking with Your Physician

-Eating before an MRI is usually allowed for standard MRI scans, which don’t use contrast or are not focussed on areas surrounding the gastrointestinal tract.
-Although the majority of MRI scans do not require fasting before a scan, advice may differ depending on the procedures at a particular hospital or imaging center.
+Eating before an MRI is usually allowed for standard MRI scans, which don’t use contrast or are not focused on areas surrounding the gastrointestinal tract2.
+Although the majority of MRI scans do not require fasting before a scan, advice may differ depending on the procedures at a particular hospital or imaging centre.
 As a result, it is always essential to confirm specific pre-scan instructions with the doctor or another healthcare professional, as they will be able to advise you specifically on what you should do.

 Five Cases When Fasting Before an MRI is Necessary